PaperMC/docs/docs/paper/dev/api/scheduler.md

 :::info[Folia]

-This guide is designed for Non-Folia Bukkit Servers.
+This guide is designed for non-Folia Bukkit servers.
 If you are using Folia, you should use its respective schedulers.

 :::